LEWISBIRCH2/LEWISBIRCH2/README.md

 I'm currently looking for full-time work as an Apprentice, Junior, or Trainee Software Developer.

 🌱 I’m currently learning MongoDB, AWS, and Kotlin

 💬 Ask me about frontend styling or React

-🔭 I’m currently working on a MERN stack (freelance) project which allows users to securely log in and create their own personal exhibitions with artwork from around the globe
+🔭 I’m currently working on a MERN stack (freelance) project which allows users to securely log in and create their own personal exhibitions with artwork from around the globes

+💪 I'm confident working with JavaScript, Node.js, Vite, React, CSS, HTML, PSQL, and more